 CCS 310.
-Mexican and Chicano Music (3) [GE] (Selected sections offered as distance education)
+Mexican and Chicano Music (3) [GE]

 Prerequisite: Completion of the General Education requirement in Foundations of Learning II.C., Humanities required for nonmajors.

 Music of Mexico and the Southwest including folk dances appropriate for children and adults.
 Emphasis on the corrido, its history and development in Mexico and the US.
 Course will be taught bilingually.